stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

   DEX      ; Decrement the value of X register,
            ; which sets the Negative flag if X is now less than zero.
   BPL loop ; Loop if the Negative flag is not set.
-; execution continues here if the branch is not taken.
+  ; Execution continues here if the branch is not taken.
 ```

 By counting down, no comparison instruction is required.
 This is because the DEX instruction not only decrements the value in the X register, it also sets the Negative flag if the value in the X register is now less than zero.
 The BPL instruction allows us to branch based on the state of that Negative flag without having to first perform a comparison.